The Derived Auslander-Iyama Correspondence: Existence and uniqueness of enhancements

 \item The composite

-is isomorphic to the identity functor. \end{itemize} The first claim is obvious and the second and third claims can be shown exactly as in the case of cochain complexes of vector spaces, observing that the category $\dgMod*{\gLambda}$ is equivalent to the category of $d$-periodic cochain complexes of vector spaces.
-Under the above equivalence, the shift functor on $\DerCat{\gLambda}$ corresponds to the automorphism
+is isomorphic to the identity functor. \end{itemize} The first claim is obvious and the second and third claims can be shown exactly as in the case of cochain complexes of vector spaces, observing that the category $\dgMod*{\kk\langle\imath^\pm\rangle}$ is equivalent to the category of $d$-periodic cochain complexes of vector spaces.